-| Home | Town Centre | Nature | Footpaths | Sports | Education | Churches |
+Home | Town Centre | Nature | Footpaths | Sports | Education | Churches |

-| Wine & Dine | Shops | Fast Food | Area | History | Letters |
+Wine & Dine | Shops | Fast Food | Area | History | Letters |

-As the Unit is Alsager based much of its work has been concentrated here but whenever possible this is extended to surrounding towns and villages.
+As the Unit is Alsager oriented much of its work has been concentrated here but whenever possible this is extended to surrounding towns and villages.
 For example, the census database for Church Lawton has almost been completed with the help of its Heritage Society.

 CENSUS DATABASE PROJECT